Search for Isocurvature with Large-scale Structure: A Forecast for Euclid and MegaMapper using EFTofLSS: UV divergences and correction

 where $\mathcal{F}_{\mathcal{G}_{2}}(k)$ is divergent as $\Lambda/k_{\mathrm{NL}}\rightarrow\infty$.
 This divergent piece can be subtracted as

 where $C_{\mathcal{F}_{\mathcal{G}_{2}}}$ is defined in Eq.~(\ref{eq:C4}), and we defined the renormalized Laplacian bias as

 It is this type of renormalized parameter such as $b_{\nabla^{2}\delta}^{[{\rm R}]}$ that will be marginalized over in the forecast.
-As mentioned earlier in Sec.~\ref{sec:Review-of-eft}, we will evaluate the renormalized counter term and bias parameters for adiabatic ICs and use them directly for forecasts related to mixed ICs.
+As mentioned earlier in Sec.~\ref{sec:Review-of-eft}, we will evaluate the renormalized counterterm and bias parameters for adiabatic ICs and use them directly for forecasts related to mixed ICs.